 Going on a trip of a lifetime?
 Worried about packing?
 How to pack carry on for an around the World trip?
 This list will cover all the necessary tips and recommended brands and items to pack for an extensive trip.
-There are some similarities to packing for a 2 week week trip, so you have a starting point you are used to, but long extensive trips are another beast and do require different types of items and planning.
-This guide will cover it all, from both women’s and men’s clothing, to accessories and electronics, as well as a camping section.
+There are some similarities to packing for a two week trip, so you have a starting point you are used to, but long extensive trips are another beast and do require different types of items and planning.
+This guide will cover it all, from both women’s and men’s clothing to accessories and electronics, as well as a camping section.

 Ultimate Travel List – Click Here for the list in PDF

 This list should be used as guidance.